 In addition, you may need to file Form 8938.

 An offshore entity qualifies as an offshore financial asset.
 If the value of your offshore entity breaks the filing threshold—which is US$50,000 for an individual living in the United States and US$200,000 for an individual living outside the States (and double those amounts for married couples filing together)—then you must report that fact on an 8938.

 If the single entity holding your offshore property is your sole foreign financial asset, then that’s the only information to be included on Form 8938.
 However, once you reach the reporting threshold, all foreign financial assets must be detailed on the form, including any foreign bank accounts… even if you don’t meet the threshold for the foreign bank account report (FBAR) FinCEN 114.

 At this point, your head may be swimming.
 As I said, even many professional tax-preparers struggle with this topic.
 In fact, it’s not that complicated.
 You just need to be sure to connect all the dots.
 It’s easier with help.

 The challenge is finding help that’s actually helpful.

 Some Americans I know with investments, assets, bank accounts, etc., offshore work with two tax professionals—the one they’ve always used for their tax stuff back home and a second guy whose expertise is offshore taxes for Americans.
 That can be redundant, as most offshore tax guys are familiar with onshore tax issues, too.
 It’s the reverse that isn’t generally true.

 I do my own taxes every year.
 If I didn’t, the guy whose help I’d seek is named Vincenzo Villamena.
-Vincenzo joined me on stage last week in Las Vegas for the panel discussion on taxes for the American abroad.
+Vincenzo joined me on stage last week in Houston for the panel discussion on taxes for the American abroad.
 If you weren’t in the room to meet him in person, you can contact him directly here.